Analytically Continuing the Randomized Measurement Toolbox

-In the following, we present our adaptation of the SAC method, including deriving an explicit analytic expression of the von Neumann entropy estimate from a few Rényi entropies, and generalizing to the case with (correlated) statistical noise.
-We benchmark our framework using numerically simulated Rényi data for a quenched Néel state and demonstrate its performance on experimental data from a trapped-ion quantum simulator~\cite{brydges2019probing}, where it enables extraction of subsystem von Neumann entropies across time.
+Next, we present our adaptation of the SAC method, including deriving an explicit analytic expression of the vN entropy estimate from a few Rényi entropies, and generalizing to the case with (correlated) statistical noise.
+We benchmark our framework using numerically simulated Rényi data for a quenched Néel state and demonstrate its performance on experimental data from a trapped-ion quantum simulator~\cite{brydges2019probing}, where it enables extraction of subsystem vN entropies across time.

 {\it Stabilized analytic continuation.--} Let $S_{z}(\rho)=\frac{1}{1-z}\log_2\mathrm{Tr}\rho^{z}$, $z \in \mathbb{C}$, denote the R\'enyi function on the complex plane.
 Suppose we are provided noisy estimates of this function at $N$ integer points $z = 2,3,.\cdots,k_{\text{max}}$.
-Our task is to analytically continue this dataset to the von Neumann point, $z = 1$.
-Assuming the true underlying function is smooth, traditional approaches typically involve fitting with lower-degree polynomials to mitigate overfitting ~\cite{StatLearningBook,mohammadipour2025ZNE}.
-Nevertheless, choosing a low-degree polynomial still requires model assumptions and entails an arbitrary selection of polynomial basis.
+Our task is to analytically continue this dataset to the vN point, $z = 1$.
+Assuming the true underlying function is smooth, conventional approaches typically involve polynomial fitting.
+However, the extrapolated value can depend on several modeling choices, including the functional form of the fit (e.g. $z$ vs. $1/z$), the polynomial degree, and the basis used to represent it.
+Lower-degree fits may reduce variance in the presence of noise but can introduce bias, while higher-degree polynomials can suffer from overfitting~\cite{StatLearningBook,mohammadipour2025ZNE, Bishop2006MachineLearning}.

 This leads us to the method of stabilized analytic continuation (SAC), which bypasses these challenges by exploiting the fundamental analytic properties of the underlying function~\cite{CS1,CS2,CS3,CS4,CS5}.
-To adapt it to the von Neumann entropy problem, we construct a variational function whose minimum $L^2$-norm determines the optimal estimate of the von Neumann entropy.
-We explicitly derive the analytical expression for the von Neumann estimate resulting from this variational approach in the noiseless case.
+To adapt it to the vN entropy problem, we construct a variational function whose minimum $L^2$-norm determines the optimal estimate of the vN entropy.
+We explicitly derive the analytical expression for the vN estimate resulting from this variational approach in the noiseless case.
 We also extend the SAC framework, originally formulated for uncorrelated noise, to handle correlated noise.
 Our adaptation is found to be more robust to realistic noise than conventional extrapolation techniques, as confirmed using data with correlated noise below.
+Fig.~\ref{fig:flowchart} summarizes the workflow.

 In the first part of the analysis, we assume the data points are noiseless.
-We begin by defining the following discrepancy function on the $z$ plane
+We begin by defining the following {\it discrepancy function} on the $z$ plane